acmoura/acmoura.github.io/content/home/about.md

 # About me

 Hi, and welcome to my website!
-I am a PhD candidate in Economics at Tilburg University, majoring in applied microeconometrics.
-I am particularly interested in applications within the field of health economics.
+I am a PhD candidate in Economics at Tilburg University.
+I am interested in health economics and applied microeconomics.
 In my job market paper, I study whether long-term care provision reduces hospital bed-blocking.

 My supervisors are [Martin Salm](https://research.tilburguniversity.edu/en/persons/martin-salm) and [Jan Boone](https://janboone.github.io/homepage/).
 I plan to go on the 2020/21 Job Market.